tu-dortmund-ls12-rt/LazyTick/README.md

 ### Notes on MIQCP runtime experiments
 The runtime results of the MIQCP experiments are dependent on the hardware where Gurobi runs on.
-The task sets with 1-4 timers can be solved in around two hours even on our desktop class computer.
-In order to replicate the results for 5-8 timers, a high-performance server system is needed.
+The task sets with 1-4 timers can be solved in around two hours on our desktop class computer.
+In order to replicate the results for 5-8 timers, a high-performance server system is needed to replicate the results of the paper.
 For this reason, we have configured the script to only solve the MIQCP instances for 1-4 timers.
 However, this is configurable in the script `artifacteval/helperscripts/solve_task_sets.sh`.
 The range of timers for which the MIQCP instances are solved can be configured with the loop bounds in line 2.

+### Notes on the data presentation
+After collecting the data points, we do not perform any cleanup of potential outliers.
+The figures and summary tables represent the raw data.
+Therefore, minuscule differences to the figures and numbers of the paper can occur.
+However, the trends and relative observations stay the same while the absolute differences are minimal.

 ### Install
 Whether the software and hardware environment is correctly set up can be checked by running: